The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 • von Bertalanffy, L. (1968).
 General System Theory.
 New York: George Braziller.

-Functionalist emergentism provides the theoretical foundation for the ACM project.
+Functionalist emergentism provides the theoretical foundation for The Consciousness AI project.
 It synthesizes ontological claims about consciousness as an emergent phenomenon with methodological insights about functional design.
 This synthesis enables systematic engineering of systems where consciousness might emerge from appropriate functional organization.

 The framework makes testable predictions.
 Consciousness should correlate with Φ measurements.
 Emergent properties should exhibit downward causation.
 Specific functional architectures should be necessary for consciousness.
-The ACM project tests these predictions through continuous Φ monitoring, behavioral validation, and architectural experimentation.
+The Consciousness AI project tests these predictions through continuous Φ monitoring, behavioral validation, and architectural experimentation.

 Zae Project on GitHub